 So let's add a footer to all our pages.
 Since we want our footer on every single page, we should add it to our base template (mysite/templates/base.html).
-Place it at the bottom of the HTML <body>:
+Place it near the end of the HTML <body> element: